wc24b/DATA/README.md

   - [Curriculum]: training program agenda organized by weeks
   - [_META]: stores original csv files and powerpoint presentation on the mission

-2. Directory for each type of content
+2. Directory for each type of resource

-  - at the root of each content: some rules and description of the format
+  - A the top of each folder the template in .md explaining how to reference them, rules, naming convention and additionnal tools to respect the format
-  - document contains the typename and the week reference or numerotation
+  - Each resource have a number and a language code and will be referenced in the sheduled week

 3. Directory for the Curriculum organized by Week
  - each week contains a document as a review of the skills, objectives and resources mobilized

+> **A word on Naming Conventions**

+WEEK files: W1.md in ./Week
+QUEST files: Q1_FR.md Q1_EN.md in ./Quest
+Course files: C1_FR.md in ./Course
+Livecoding files: LC1_FR.md in ./Livecoding
+Dojo files: D1_FR.md ./Dojo